A holiday to Oz

 You might have done so much planning and preparation that you already feel like you know a place before you visit.
-But as Debora Hoffman discovered when she left her United States homeland, there are always bound to be a few things that you weren’t expecting Down Under…
+But as Debora Hoffman discovered when she left her United States homeland for a holiday in Oz, there are always bound to be a few things that you weren’t expecting Down Under…

 – It’s really, really far away.
 OK, this one wasn’t a surprise, but it is somewhat astonishing; it takes 30 hours to get to Melbourne.
 And that’s on Australia’s east coast.
 To get to Perth, on the west coast, takes another 4 hours.
 That is a brutal amount of time to be on airplanes, leaving you smelly, cranky and your brain on stun from the four movies you watched.